floragunncom/search-guard-docs/configuration.md

 In short, these sections are used to specify how Search Guard retrieves the user credentials, how to verify these credentials, and where to get the (additional) users roles from.
 The latter is optional.

+Note: Some versions ago, the configuration had a `static` and `dynamic` part.
+Since we made the complete configuration hot reloadable, there is no `static` part anymore, and thus we might remove the `dynamic` entry in future versions.

 ### Authentication

 Let's first look at the `authc` section.
 This section has the following format: